spacing pixel spacing pixel spacing pixel

 Animation support

-GIF animation is a browser supported feature, which most browsers support.
-Most browsers also give users an option to stop animations or turn them off completely
+GIF animation is a web browser supported feature.
+Web browsers also give users an option to stop animations or turn them off completely, since some users find them annoying.
+Most mobile web device browsers also support GIF animations.

 1. What do users see if their browser does not support GIF animation?
 They see only the FIRST image.
 This is important to keep in mind when creating animated GIF files.